Information Design in Optimal Auctions: Model

 We study the following information design problem parameterized by $\alpha =0 $ or $1$:

-If $\alpha =1$, the term $\sum_{i=1}^{n}x_{i}q_{i}(x_{i},x_{-i})$ is the total surplus generated under the optimal auction allocation rule $q_{i}$.
-Moreover, the term $\sum_{i=1}^{n}\hat{\varphi}(x_{i}|G)q_{i}(x_{i},x_{-i})$ is the seller's revenue under the allocation rule $q_{i}$, namely the expected highest nonnegative virtual value.
-Hence, if $\alpha =0$, the information designer aims to minimize the seller's revenue, and it corresponds to the seller-worst information design problem.
-If $\alpha =1$, the information designer aims to maximize the buyers' surplus, and it corresponds to the buyer-optimal information design problem.
+The term $\sum_{i=1}^{n}x_{i}q_{i}(x_{i},x_{-i}|G)$ is the total surplus generated under the optimal auction allocation rule $q_{i}$.
+Moreover, the term $\sum_{i=1}^{n}\hat{\varphi}(x_{i}|G)q_{i}(x_{i},x_{-i}|G)$ is the seller's revenue under the allocation rule $q_{i}$, namely, the expected highest nonnegative virtual value.
+Hence, if $\alpha =0$, the information designer aims to minimize the seller's revenue, and this corresponds to the seller-worst information design problem.
+If $\alpha =1$, the information designer aims to maximize the buyers' surplus, and this corresponds to the buyer-optimal information design problem.
 Hereafter, we call (\ref{mean}) the \emph{mean constraint}.

 Endow the space of Borel probability measures on $\left[ 0,1\right] $ with the weak$^{\ast }$ topology.
-We say a signal distribution $G$ induces \emph{ almost nonnegative virtual values} if the virtual values induced by $G$ are nonnegative almost everywhere on $\left( 0,1\right] $.
-We denote by $ \mathcal{G}_{H}^{+}\subset \mathcal{G}_{H}$ the feasible signal distribution with almost nonnegative virtual values.
-Also we say a signal distribution $G$ is \emph{almost regular} if $G$ is regular almost everywhere on $\left( 0,1\right] $.
-We will argue later in Lemma \ref{almost_nonneg} and in Lemma \ref{regularity}, the optimal signal distribution must induce almost nonnegative virtual values and be almost regular.
-We present two lemmas here.
+We say a signal distribution $G$ induces \emph{nonnegative virtual values except at 0} if the virtual values induced by $ G $ are nonnegative almost everywhere on $\left( 0,1\right] $.
+We denote by $ \mathcal{G}_{H}^{+}\subset \mathcal{G}_{H}$ the feasible signal distribution with nonnegative virtual values except at 0.
+Also we say a signal distribution $G$ is \emph{regular except at 0} if $G$ is regular almost everywhere on $\left( 0,1 \right] $.
+We will argue later in Lemma \ref {almost_nonneg} and in Lemma \ref{regularity}, the optimal signal distribution must induce nonnegative virtual values except at 0 and be regular except at 0.
+We now present two lemmas.
 The first lemma documents the existence of the solution to the problem in \eqref{info}.
 The second lemma highlights the additional trade-off which a buyer-optimal information designer is facing, on top of minimizing the seller's revenue.

 \begin{lemma} For the problem in \eqref{info}, an optimal solution exists. \end{lemma}